-Phase 2 of the Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)
+Phase 2 of the benchmark interest rate reform (IBOR- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS4 and IFRS 16)

 Interbank offered rates (IBORs) are interest reference rates, such as LIBOR, EURIBOR and TIBOR, that represent the cost of obtaining unsecured funding, have been questioned for their long-term viability as benchmarks.
-The Interest Rate Benchmark Reform on its phase 2 refers to the modification of financial assets, financial liabilities and lease liabilities, hedge accounting requirements and disclosure of financial instruments.
-These amendments are effective for annual reporting periods beginning on or after January 1, 2021 with retrospective application, without the need to restate the comparative periods.
+The Interest Rate Benchmark Reform on its phase 2, refers to the modification of financial assets, financial liabilities and lease liabilities, hedge accounting requirements and disclosure of financial instruments.

-With respect to the modification of financial assets, financial liabilities and lease liabilities, the IASB introduced a practical expedient, which implies updating the effective interest rate.
+Regarding the modification of financial assets, financial liabilities and lease liabilities, the IASB introduced a practical expedient which implies updating the effective interest rate at the moment in which a fallback reserve clause is activated for the substitution of the reference rate defined in the contract, without requiring the recognition of a modification in the valuation of the financial instrument.